35 Important Digital Marketing Statistics to Keep in Mind This 2021

 It’s important to remember that online advertising success goes beyond just taking your ads live.
 Digital marketing statistics consistently show that those who monitor their online ad campaigns and adjust as necessary are more likely to reach or surpass their sales target.

 Make sure that you have a measurement plan in place and invest in the right tools to track your progress and identify areas of improvement.

+In this modern age, relying solely on traditional marketing no longer works.
 If you weren’t already convinced of the power of online advertising, then the digital marketing statistics above should help sway you.
 When you’re finally ready to start creating online ads of your own, we’ll be here to help.
 We’ve helped hundreds of businesses grow through digital marketing.